ooni/probe-cli/docs/design/dd-003-step-by-step.md

 am glossing over HTTP3, which is not part of the standard library but is implemented by [lucas-clemente/quic-go](https://github.com/lucas-clemente/quic-go).
-Apart from the stdlib and quic-go, the only other major network code dependency is [miekg/dns](https://github.com/miekg/dns) for custom DNS resolvers (e.g., DNS-over-HTTPS).
+Apart from the stdlib and quic-go, the only other significant network code dependency is [miekg/dns](https://github.com/miekg/dns) for custom DNS resolvers (e.g., DNS-over-HTTPS).